Xeverous/the_website/website/pages/cpp/tutorials/beginner/xa_type_system/xx_struct/struct.rst

 ..
 TOCOLOR all examples in this article
 ..
 TODO explain why not to use typedef struct approach from C
 ..
 TODO explain unnamed structs: struct {} object;
+..
+TODO explain how a struct can solve f(true, false, true, true) problem

 It's quite common to have a few closely related variables.
 The :cch:`struct` keyword allows you to define a new type that consists of multiple objects.